~ AN EXAMINATION OF THE PUBLIC’S RESPONSE ~

 In case you’re worried, I’m not here to chastise Evans.
 (In fact, I believe those who shared his image were violating his privacy.
 Consent matters—for everyone.)
 The point I’m trying to make has less to do with Evans and more about the reaction from others towards him.
 The support shown by fans, post-penis-pic, was heartwarming.
 No one cast shame or blame on Evans and his mistake even allowed him a platform to speak about something, unrelated to the incident, that mattered to him.

-Please, can this reaction act as a benchmark for how we treat women and non-binary folk when their nudes are leaked without their consent, or similar?
+Can this reaction act as a benchmark for how we treat women and non-binary folk when their nudes are leaked without their consent, or similar?
 The reason I even bothered to tackle a celebrity story is because they act as a mirror for society.
 How the media and general public respond to celebrity, helps inform us about what values and beliefs people hold in a broader sense.
 I’m hoping such a positive and supportive response to Evans, reflects more on the time in which we live, rather than Evans’ privilege.
 But, just in case I’m being far too optimistic, let’s acknowledge the differences and try to close the gap.

 *Although Evans doesn’t have a current contract with Marvel, the studio receives a mention in every article which discusses the dick pic.
 Also, James Gunn was reinstated as Guardians of the Galaxy 3 director after unsavoury tweets resurfaced from a decade earlier; so my guess is Evans would have been fine.